hidetatz/hidetatz.github.io/data/articles/how-to-get-along-with-slo-error-budget.md

 * Latency of an API measured by Datadog synthetic monitoring.

 To define SLI specification/implementation, first we need to understand there should be multiple measure ways of the specification.
-We can have a question like this: what's the **latency**?
+Let's have a question like this: what's the **latency**?
 Should it be on server-side?
 On Internet-service-provider?
 On real user?
 Defining SLI implementation will help to answer the question.
 There are no answers which measurement is "correct".
 It should be depending on what matters to your users.

 ### Decide how to measure SLIs and measure them

 After deciding SLI specification/implementation, now we want to talk about __how to implement SLI implementation__.
-If your team or company is already introduced any monitoring tool such as New Relic, Nagios, Datadog, Zabbix, etc, it's a good idea to use them for SLI.
+If your team or company has already introduced any monitoring tool such as New Relic, Nagios, Datadog, Zabbix, etc, it's a good idea to use them for implementing SLI.
 For example, Datadog[7] has features for SLI/SLO measurement.
 It's of course OK to create a system to measure your SLI by yourself, but basically it's not recommended.
-If you prepare something, you need another monitoring - **the original monitoring system must be monitored** .
+If you prepare something, you need another monitoring - **the your original monitoring system must be monitored** .
 If you can use managed monitoring system, it will be better.

 For example, in Datadog, "95 percentile of sum of HTTP server's latency measured by Datadog agent on server node" can be written (as JSON) like this: